Level 02 · Analyst Learning

 ROI Calculator

-Compares returns to total investment.
-Typically used in budget justifications.
+Compares returns to total investment for budget justifications.

 Use in: Digital transformation and tech investments.